oxsecurity/megalinter/docs/descriptors/cloudformation_cfn_lint.md

-                        Writes the output to the specified file, ideal for producing reports --merge-configs       Merges lists between configuration layers
+                        Writes the output to the specified file, ideal for producing reports --merge-configs       Merges lists between configuration layers --non-zero-exit-code {informational,warning,error,none}
+                        Exit code will be non zero from the specified rule class and higher

 Advanced / Debugging:
   -D, --debug           Enable debug logging